oriides/rust-c-ffi-example/README.md

 - `Cargo.toml` is where project information and dependencies are tracked.
 Notice the `cc` build-dependency as well as the `links = "my_struct"` and `build = "build.rs"` declarations.
 - `build.rs` contains the custom build instructions for the rust compiler.
 Notice the `cc::Build::new().file("src/include/my_struct_lib.c").compile("my_struct");` command which tells the rust compiler to build the `src/include/my_struct_lib.c` file.
 - `main.rs` is where the rust main function lives.
-This file also contains an wrapper struct in idiomatic Rust around the C struct we are linking to.
-We are also including the bindings contained in `bindings.rs`
+Here we demonstrate how to use the C Struct in Rust code.
 - `bindings.rs` contains the bindings to the C struct and its functions.
 For small projects this file can be created manually, for larger projects I strongly recommend using [bindgen](https://crates.io/crates/bindgen) to generate these bindings automatically.
+- `wrapper.rs` contains a wrapper struct in idiomatic Rust around the C struct we are linking to.
+We are also including the bindings contained in `bindings.rs`
 - `my_struct_lib.c` & `my_struct_lib.h` contains an implementation of a struct in C code.
 We want to use this implementation in our Rust code.